 - Electroacoustic analysis of hearing aids, both real ear and test box

-- Consultation on audiology services for infants and toddlers to clinics throughout Minnesota and the 5-state region
+- Consultation on audiology services for infants and toddlers to clinics throughout Minnesota and the five state region

 Coordination of care

-In addition, Children’s audiologists perform exams through our interdisciplinary clinics, such as developmental pediatrics, velocardiofacial (VCF) clinic and cleft and craniofacial clinics.
-Children’s audiologists collaborate closely with speech language pathology, physical therapy, occupational therapy, genetics, and other specialty services at Children’s.
+In addition, Children’s Minnesota audiologists perform exams through our interdisciplinary clinics, such as developmental pediatrics, velocardiofacial (VCF) clinic and cleft and craniofacial clinics.
+We collaborate closely with speech language pathology, physical therapy, occupational therapy, genetics, and other specialty services at our hospitals.